Vachonni/portfolio/index.md

   ![Alt text](images/CribbageDeepRL.png)
   How about a little game of cribbage?

-  This report our deep reinforcement learning project to train an agent to play cribbage.
+  This report our deep reinforcement learning project that trained an agent to play cribbage *better* than an average human

-  Realized in the course of Doina Precup's Reinforcement Learning course at McGill University.
-Doina Precup is now team leader at DeepMind.
+  Realized for Doina Precup's Reinforcement Learning course at McGill University.
+Doina Precup is also team leader at DeepMind.
 - [Project 2 Title](http://example.com/)
 - [Project 3 Title](http://example.com/)
 - [Project 4 Title](http://example.com/)